bmaz/AI_biases/README.md

 # AI_biases
-Notebooks and data for the course "Detecting biases in AI", SciencesPo 2021
+Notebooks and data for the course "Detecting biases in AI"